COVID-19 vaccination Q&A

 The UK is now rolling out a vaccination programme for COVID-19.
 This programme has identified priority groups and aims to offer vaccination to all adults.
 Here are some of the questions we have been asked about the vaccines and the vaccination programme.

-Should I have the flu vaccination before I have the COVID-19 one?
+Should I have the flu vaccination if I have cancer?

 If you are clinically vulnerable, you are likely to be included in the groups offered an annual flu vaccination.